Azure/azure-powershell/src/Compute/Compute/help/Get-AzVmss.md

 $vmssGet = Get-AzVmss -ResourceId $vmssId;
 ```

-Get all Vmss in subscription that start with "VMSS00".
+Make a Vmss then get that same Vmss via its ARM resource Id.

 ## PARAMETERS